ricardoi/sweetpotato_virome/README.md

 -----

-The Sub-Saharan Africa sweetpotato crop area was retrieved from two databases: Monfreda et al., available at [earthstat](http://www.earthstat.org/) and [MapSpam](https://www.mapspam.info/data/).\
+The Sub-Saharan Africa sweetpotato crop area was retrieved from two databases: Monfreda et al., available at [EarthStat](http://www.earthstat.org/) and [MapSpam](https://www.mapspam.info/data/).\
-Seven regions of sweetpotato were determined using a gravity model of a negative exponential distribution and unsupervised machine learning using the mean harvested area with 1 degree of resolution (described in full in [Xing et al. 2020](https://academic.oup.com/bioscience/article/70/9/744/5875255)).
+Seven regions of sweetpotato were determined using a gravity model of a negative exponential distribution and unsupervised machine learning using the mean harvested area with 1 degree of resolution ([Xing et al. 2020](https://academic.oup.com/bioscience/article/70/9/744/5875255)).

  ### Seven geographic regions of sweetpotato across eleven countries in Sub-Saharan Africa